DanielWang0099/SC2002/README.md

 ## License

-This entities.project is for educational purposes only.
+This project is for educational purposes only.